astampoulis/makam-paper-funpearl/makamcode/06-veriml-light.md

 STUDENT.
 Exactly.
 We'd like our object language to be a formal logic, so our language will be similar to Beluga \citep{pientka2010beluga} or VeriML
 \citep{stampoulis2013veriml}.
-We'll have to be able to pattern match over the terms of the object language, too....
+We'll have to be able to pattern match over the terms of the object language, too, so they are runtime entities too....
 But we don't need to do all of that, let's just do a basic version for now, and I can do the rest on my own.

 ADVISOR.
 Sounds good.
 So, I think the fragment we should do is this: we will have dependent functions over a distinguished language of *dependent indices*.
 We need the